N929Q/T310-RAM-1/README.md

 	```
 * or downloading the repository as a ZIP file and unzipping it with your favorite archive manager into `/some/path/Aircraft/T310-RAM` (Make sure to remove the trailing `-main` from the directory name !)
 **Aircraft folder needs to be named T310-RAM for this version!**
+Paths have been fixed so Git will be able to do it's thing.

 This is an "as is" copy of my aircraft folder, the project name and folder name are fixed!

 Exhaust smoke effect disabled for performance reasons.

 I had issues with the fuel system, it's basically modified from the c182 and doubled for twin.

 Model has 3 bladed propellers instead of 2.

 UV unwrap of exterior.

 Flaps move in 5 degree increments (I don't like to keyboard while I'm flying)

 3 panel options with working GPS & NAV

 I don't remember what else.
 I usually slightly modify the aircraft I like, this is my first massive modification.
 I broke stuff, and didn't follow conventions.
 I'm publishing my version because it may help the development of the c310-family below.

 # Cessna 310 family